-- Adjusting your uniform policies to accommodate cultural norms around appropriate clothing (e.g. in some cultures across Asia and Africa, wearing traditional clothing on Fridays is appropriate). - Reviewing your time off policy to ensure that refugee employees will be able to take adequate time off to celebrate religious holidays, attend any required immigration proceedings, etc.
+- Adjusting your uniform policies to accommodate cultural norms around appropriate clothing. - ▲ Reviewing your time off policy to ensure that refugee employees will be able to take adequate time off to celebrate religious holidays, attend any required immigration proceedings, etc.

 Making adjustments for cultural differences